When looking at New York vs London what are the key differences?

 Is London safe?

-Just like New York, the central areas of London are gentrified and are thus the safest.
+Just like New York, the central areas of London are gentrified and are thus the safest for new and curious travelers who wish to explore their hearts out.

 If you find yourself in places such as Marylebone, Fitzrovia, Seven Dials, Westminster or Hyde Park; expect some of the most beautiful architecture and safe spots for getting something to eat or chilling out.